Cloud is the

 Driving Business Growth with New Digital Technologies

 Technology gives organizations the chance to use industry disruption as a catalyst for innovation and business growth.
-Game-changing technologies like chatbots, AI, machine learning, blockchain, IoT, and 3D printing are emerging all the time, putting consumer goods manufacturers on the back foot—when’s the right time to invest, and which technologies are worth exploring?
+Game-changing technologies like chatbots, artificial intelligence (AI), machine learning, blockchain, Internet of Things, and 3D printing are emerging all the time, putting consumer goods manufacturers on the back foot.
+When is the right time to invest, and which technologies are worth exploring?

 Effectively, machine learning involves ‘training’ a computer with vast quantities of data until it ‘learns’ correct responses by identifying patterns in that data.
-It’s already found its way into consumer technologies—such as Amazon’s Echo and Google’s Home—and it’s revolutionizing numerous business processes, too.
+It’s already found its way into consumer technologies—such as Amazon Echo and Google Home—and it’s revolutionizing numerous business processes, too.

-The possibilities offered by the internet of things (IoT) can be broken into two distinct parts: ‘products’ and ‘data’.
+The possibilities offered by IoT can be broken into two distinct parts: products and data.
 IoT is giving rise to a wealth of new connected products and services—from white goods to central heating systems, cars, cities, assembly lines, and even entire factories.
 The data generated and captured by IoT will enable the creation of new business models, enhance existing business processes, reduce costs, and offer new value-added services.

 Virtual reality and augmented reality.

-It’s easy to dismiss virtual reality (VR) and augmented reality (AR) as fads, but both technologies are finding a host of new practical applications—from Snapchat filters to the heads-up displays in executive cars to the entertainment industry.
-The gaming industry alone—already worth more than double the international film industry—will be completely transformed by VR, providing the opportunity to explore entirely new immersive dimensions.
-As a creative tool, VR could prove just as groundbreakingly disruptive as the moving image.
+It’s easy to dismiss virtual reality and augmented reality as fads, but both technologies are finding a host of new practical applications—from Snapchat filters to the heads-up displays in executive cars to the entertainment industry.
+The gaming industry alone—already worth more than double the international film industry—will be completely transformed by virtual reality, providing the opportunity to explore entirely new immersive dimensions.
+As a creative tool, virtual reality could prove just as groundbreakingly disruptive as the moving image.

-Early trials of VR in retail show strong promise for the future virtual in-store experience, while AR applications can provide the consumer with new levels of insight and information overlaid on real-world scenarios.
+Early trials of virtual reality in retail show strong promise for the future virtual in-store experience, while augmented reality applications can provide the consumer with new levels of insight and information overlaid on real-world scenarios.